SlowDash integrates Python scripts written by users, with features including:

 , one dedicated thread

-will be created and these function are called in a sequence:
+will be created, and these functions are called in a sequence:

 function | description |